DineniDaundasekara/MeditaionApp_AndroidStudio/README.md

-this app interface is design using android studio.
+This app interface is design using android studio.

 Language and Tools for design:

-Android studio
+Android studio.
-Kotlin language
+Kotlin language.

 Description: